AI Curiosity: Unlock Success with Clarity

 The solution isn't fewer rules or slower innovation.
 It's precision in guidance that enables bold exploration.

-From Combat Operations to Business Decisions
+From Combat Risk Assessment to Business Decision-Making

 Flying casualty evacuation missions in Iraq taught me that clarity saves lives.
 When we were racing the clock with critically wounded Marines aboard, there was no time for procedural ambiguity – there was plenty of real uncertainty that demanded our judgment and decisiveness.